spettersson/splunk4patientprivacy/data_guide.md

 Additionally, it is essential to categorize logs appropriately.
 For example, a system might write logs to multiple log files with the same format, but they could still belong to different categories.

 Rule of thumb for assigning sourcetypes:
-- If log files (e.g., F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system (e.g., Cambio Cosmic) have different formats → Assign each log file a unique sourcetype.
+- If two log files (e.g., F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system (e.g., Cambio Cosmic) have different formats → Assign each log file a unique sourcetype.
 - If two log files from the same system have the same format, but falls into two completely different log categories → Assign each log source a unique sourcetype.
 - If two log files from the same system have the same format, and falls into the same log category → Assign both log sources the same sourcetype.
 - If two log files from different systems have the same format → Assign each log source a unique sourcetype.